stuartlee165/stuartlee165/README.md

 - 👋 Hi, I’m Stuart a Junior Data Scientist
-- 👀 I’m interested in using data science and machine learning for social good
+- 👀 I’m interested in applying data science and machine learning to novel applications
-- 🌱 I am a graduate of the General Assembly Data Science Immersive course
+- 🌱 I am a graduate of the General Assembly Data Science Immersive course and currently playing with the FastAi library